 Even if we did our best to implement thoughtful security protocols and train new users on new tools, circumstances have made measured approaches to cybersecurity difficult.
 Your practices are probably out of sync with your security needs.

 Now is the time to better manage risks by reviewing your cybersecurity stance and (re)training your users on security best practices.
-Join us live for a special security assessment offer.

 We know our nonprofits will be called on over the next few years to provide more support to our communities than ever before.
 We see news headlines to be prepared for more and larger hacking in the future.